-Massachusetts Mutual Life Insurance, known affectionately as MassMutual, brings a multitude of financial services to its membership base.
+Massachusetts Mutual Life Insurance, known as MassMutual, brings a multitude of financial services to its membership base.
 A leading US mutual life insurer, the firm provides life policies, annuities, money management, and retirement planning to individuals and businesses in the US and abroad.
 Founded in 1851, MassMutual also offers disability income insurance, long-term care insurance, structured settlement annuities, and trust services.
-Its subsidiaries include OppenheimerFunds (mutual funds), Baring Asset Management (international investment), and Babson Capital Management (investor services) with its Cornerstone Real Estate Advisors (real estate investment management) subsidiary.
+Its subsidiaries include

-In addition to MassMutual's operations in the US, where it is licensed in all states, the MassMutual International division has established subsidiaries or ventures in Chile, China, Hong Kong, Japan, and Luxembourg, through which it focuses on new product development and broadened distribution in Asia, Europe, and Latin America.
+In addition to MassMutual's operations in the US, where it is licensed in all states, the District of Columbia, and Puerto Rico, the MassMutual International division has established subsidiaries or ventures in Chile, China, Hong Kong, and Japan, through which it focuses on new product development and broadened distribution in Asia, Europe, and Latin America.
 The majority of international sales come from products or channels developed within the last few years.

 Sales and Marketing

-MassMutual distributes its products through a network of some 5,000 affiliated sales representatives and financial advisors located at about 80 agencies across the US, as well as select international locations.
-It also conducts advertising campaigns through television, video, print, digital, online, and social media outlets.
+MassMutual distributes its products through a network of some 9,200 affiliated sales representatives and financial advisors across the US, as well as from select international locations.
+It also sells its products through third-party distributors.
+The company conducts advertising campaigns through television, video, print, digital, online, and social media outlets.
 Customers include individuals, families, businesses, unions, not-for-profit organizations, government agencies, and employer associations.

 MassMutual's strategy of positioning its insurance operations and asset management businesses to provide diversified sources of growth and earnings continues to serve it well.
-In 2012 MassMutual achieved more than $12.7 billion in surplus, the highest level in its history.
-The company's surplus, in fact, has averaged 10% growth since 1996.
+In 2015 MassMutual achieved more than $15 billion in surplus (the highest level in its history), following the 2014 surplus of $14.2 billion.